 Email campaign (we purchased two targeted email lists and sent the same message)

 - List 1: our first email campaign is very successful.
 The list that we purchased must be of excellent quality.
 The bounce rate is low and people spend a lot of time on the site.
 This is our best investment yet!

 - List 2: this message is less successful.
 We got as many people clicking to our site but a larger percentage did not stay on it.
 This means that the list was legitimate, but not as well targeted.

 As you can see, the Referrers report tells us a lot and allows us to take immediate action.
 Specifically we are going to cut back on our overall Adwords expense by getting rid of keywords 1 and 2.
 The money we save will go in part to keyword 3 and in part to Yahoo's campaign for keyword 2.
 We will also continue buying email lists from our first provider and send more marketing messages.

 Now that we know how to optimize our campaigns, we can ask the next question...

 We are now at a point where we have optimized our site and our campaigns.
 We are doing the best we can...
 But does that mean our investment is paying off?
 For this we need to look at our conversion rates.

 A conversion is counted when a visitor takes a desired action on your web site.
 For example, imagine that the site sells widgets at $45 each.
-We have setup CounterCentral to count a conversion of type 1 when a visitor views the widget presentation page.
-And we count a conversion of type 2 when the user reaches the purchase confirmation page (and has paid us $45)
+You could setup CounterCentral to count a conversion of type 1 when a visitor views the widget presentation page, and a conversion of type 2 when he reaches the purchase confirmation page (and has paid us $45)